 BCC-BBC, any subject considered but preference given to core or health related subjects - maximum of 3 subjects considered.

 Applications are considered on an individual basis, taking into account additional educational achievements, life experience and skills, including personal statement and interview score when making offers.

 Specific GCSE requirements

 A minimum of 5 GCSEs at grade C/4 or above including Mathematics, English Language, Science and evidence of IT skills.
-Students applying with a BTEC L3 must have a minimum of a grade B/5 in GCSE science
+Grade B GCSE Science preferable for applicants who are studying Level 3 BTEC

 Access to HE Diploma candidates studying a Science based course only require GCSE English Language and Maths, Grade C or 4.